Orders in care and protection matters

-Family and Community Services (FACS) can and should make a care application to the Children’s Court if there are reasonable grounds to believe that a child or young person is in need of care and protection.
+Communities and Justice (DCJ) can and should make a care application to the Children’s Court if there are reasonable grounds to believe that a child or young person is in need of care and protection.

 The Children’s Court must take into account the interests of any siblings of the child to which the care plan relates in determining what orders are made.

 Often expert assessments, such as those provided by the Children’s Court Clinic, will assist the court in making its decisions.

 - parent responsibility contract

 - removing a child or young person or assuming care responsibility

 In situations where there is an urgent need to protect a child or young person, FACS can apply to the Children’s Court for an emergency care and protection order.
 The Children’s Court may make an emergency care and protection order when satisfied that the child or young person is at risk of serious harm.